mit-rss/base_installation/README.md

 Import the ```.ova``` file from Dropbox into VMware (or VirtualBox) and then boot the machine.
 Log in to the ```racecar``` account with password ```racecar@mit```.
 Everything is already installed!
 Skip ahead to the
 [Testing the Racecar Simulator](#testing-the-racecar-simulator) section.

+If you are on Windows and have issues importing the ```.ova``` and you've used Windows Subsystem for Linux in the past, you may get an error saying that your host machine is not compatible.
+Follow the Resolution instructions [here](https://kb.vmware.com/s/article/2146361) to Turn Off Hyper-V (steps 1 and 2).

 ### VMware troubleshooting

 For virtualization software to work, you will need to have hardware virtualization support (Intel VT-x or AMD-V) enabled in your BIOS.